 On many occasions World Nomads has provided me with reliable insurance cover for travel in Latin America and the rest of the world.

-So there you have some ideas on non tourist things to do whilst in Mexico City.
+There you have some ideas on non touristy things to do in Mexico City.

 There are hundreds more, of course.
 There are some that I did with some local friends of mine who took time to show me around (and most importantly) give me more local experience whilst in Mexico City.